 Labor costs increase.

-Product size, packaging, and shipping prices increase.
+Product size, packaging, and shipping costs increase.

 In a recent nationwide study of veterinarians one veterinarian noted,